 Now, that’s nothing compared to the individual losses absorbed by most major banks in the US.
 But, keep in mind, the US banking sector is 10 times the size of Canada’s, US $1.4 trillion to US $100 billion respectively.

-Still, even the largest banks in Canada didn’t face the same systemic banking issues that shocked the US.
+Still, even the biggest foreign financial institutions and the largest banks in Canada didn’t face the same systemic banking issues that shocked the US.

 Most analysts attribute this to Canada’s regulatory framework.
 Others point to a more conservative Canadian “culture” as a leading driver of safety.
 We think it was likely a combination of both, along with some luck.